Every year, thousands of restaurants are hit with lawsuits ranging from $50,000 to several million dollars.

 - Make sure exterior lighting is sufficient for people to make it safely to their cars.

-- Have you trained your employees about how to deal with inebriated and disgruntled guests yet?
+- Train your employees about how to deal with inebriated and disgruntled guests.

 Products liability exposure: The biggest problems are due to food poisoning and allergic reactions.